KubeRocketCI/docs/docs/operator-guide/cd/argocd-integration.md

 # Argo CD Integration

-KubeRocketCI uses Argo CD as a [part of the Continues Delivery/Continues Deployment](../../user-guide/cd-pipeline-details.md) implementation.
+KubeRocketCI uses Argo CD as a [part of the Continuous Delivery/Continuous Deployment](../../user-guide/cd-pipeline-details.md) implementation.
 Argo CD follows the best GitOps practices, uses Kubernetes native approach for the Deployment Management, has rich UI and required RBAC capabilities.